sktime/enhancement-proposals/steps/24_categorical_support/step.md

 ## Introduction

 ### Objectives
 Allow users to pass exog data with categorical features to any forecaster.
 Outcome will depend on whether the forecaster natively supports categorical or not.
-Two broadly possible outcomes:
-- error in fit saying not natively supported.
-- internally encode and fit successfully.
+In any case, ambiguous errors must not be raised, and all cases must be handled appropriately.

 ### Current status:
 * Non-numeric dtypes are completely blocked off in datatype checks.
 * https://github.com/sktime/sktime/pull/5886 - This pr removes these checks but has not been merged yet as most estimators do not support categorical and will break without informative error messages.
 * https://github.com/sktime/sktime/pull/6490 - pr adding feature_kind metadata

-### Models which support categorical natively that have been identified so far:
-- xgboost
-- lightgbm
-- catboost

-Note that all these will have to be used via reduction.

 ### Sample data used in examples below
 ```python